Attila: Legends about Attila and the sword of Mars

 During the reign of King Solomon of Hungary, in the autumn of 1063, Queen Mother Anastasia presented a richly decorated sabre to Otto of Nordheim, Duke of Bavaria.
 This weapon was esteemed in the Hungarian royal court as the Sword of Attila.
-According to the Kunsthistorisches Museum, actually a Hungarian sabre from the first half of the 10th.
+According to the Kunsthistorisches Museum, actually a Hungarian sabre from the first half of the 10th century.

 Jordanes embellished the report of Priscus, reporting that Attila had possessed the "Holy War Sword of the Scythians", which was given to him by Mars and made him a "prince of the entire world".

-The German chronicler Lampert of Hersfeld, in his Annales written up to 1077, recounts that Anastasia, the mother of King Solomon of Hungary, gave the Sword of Attila to Otto of Nordheim, Duke of Bavaria, as a token of gratitude for helping Solomon ascend to the throne.
-This sword, a cavalry sabre now in the Kunsthistorisches Museum in Vienna, appears to be the work of Hungarian goldsmiths of the ninth or tenth century.
+The German chronicler Lampert of Hersfeld, in his Annales written up to 1077, recounts that Anastasia, the mother of Solomon, King of Hungary, gave the Sword of Attila to Otto of Nordheim, Duke of Bavaria, as a token of gratitude for helping Solomon ascend to the throne.
+This sword, a cavalry sabre now in the Kunsthistorisches Museum in Vienna, appears to be the work of Hungarian goldsmiths of the 9th or 10th century.